 One difference we found Monteverde cloud forest was busier than the Santa Elena cloud forest.
 This area receives a lot of rain, so be prepared and make sure to wear appropriate hiking gear along with some rain gears.

 6: Sea Turtle Nesting or Hatching

-We got so lucky because we witnessed over 30 turtles swam to the sea, and according to the locals it wasn’t even time for them to hatch.
-If you do see them please do not obstruct their way instead make a path for them, so they do not get trampled by beachgoers dogs or birds.
+We got so lucky because we witnessed over 30 turtles swim to the sea, and according to the locals it wasn’t even time for them to hatch.
+If you do see them please do not obstruct their way instead make a path for them, so they do not get trampled by beachgoers dogs, or birds.

 7: Aventura Canopy Tour

 It is the longest zipline in Latin America that goes as far as two kilometers.
 You’ll even be able to zipline Superman-style above the clouds leaving you with impressive views, there is a Tarzan swing in the end with a drop of 150 feet.
 This is by far the best zip lining we’ve ever done.